-The Parisian House of Breguet founded by the legendary watchmaker Abraham-Louis Bréguet creates truly innovative models based on the age-old traditions of the craftsmanship.
-Striking details such as a guilloche dial, hands of a very particular shape or a corrugated framing circle, unmistakably help us recognize Breguet time pieces at first sight.
-And the owner can confirm their authenticity for themselves, thanks to the secret inscription on the dial that is only discernible under very strong light.
+The Parisian House of Breguet, founded by the legendary watchmaker Abraham-Louis Bréguet, creates truly innovative models based on age-old traditions of the craftsmanship.
+Striking details such as a guilloche dial, hands of a very particular shape and a corrugated bezel unmistakably help us to recognize Breguet’s timepieces at first sight.
+Moreover, the owner can confirm the watch’s authenticity for themselves, thanks to a secret inscription on the dial that is only discernible under a very specific kind of light.

 What is the reason for the founder’s widespread fame?

 We owe Abraham-Louis Bréguet multiple inventions, which were ahead of their time and strongly influenced the development of the industry.
 Among the major ones is the “eternal” mechanical time piece with automatic winding.